armandossrecife/my_validation3/README.md

 **Contributions**

 - We created an LLM model, based on prompt engineering, to help identify issues with architectural impact.
-- We provided a dataset (Apache Cassandra, Apache ActiveMQ and Apache Kafka) with detailed information of commits, and issues that have architectural impact
+- We provided a dataset (Apache Cassandra, Apache ActiveMQ, Apache Kafka and Apache Hadoop) with detailed information of commits, and issues that have architectural impact
-- We provided a dataset (Apache Cassandra, Apache ActiveMQ and Apache Kafka) of text with details about inspections of issues with architectural impact and issues without architectural impact
+- We provided a dataset (Apache Cassandra, Apache ActiveMQ, Apache Kafka and Apache Hadoop) of text with details about inspections of issues with architectural impact and issues without architectural impact
 - We provided a set of scripts that can be performed automatically to analyse the dataset and produce the results of analysis.

 More details in